benckx/elephantchess.io/README.md

 4 directories, 7 files
 ```

 You can create your own `EngineProcessLocator`.
-For example - on [elephantchess](https://elephantchess.io) - we have a
+For example, on [elephantchess](https://elephantchess.io), we use this
 Dockerized version:

 ```kotlin